jg-digital-media/jgdm_snooker_scorer/readme.md

 + `14` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 2). `Resolved: 18-06-2025`

++ `15` - Foul and Penalty Points are being applied to the opponent player not the player that fouled.
+Also active play should revert to the other player -if- that player has not opted to make opponent replay the shot! `Resolved: 20-06-2025`

-+ `15` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.
++ `16` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `16` - Player 1 clicks "MISS" without applying their Redball pot(s).
++ `17` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `17` - Players apply 2 successful red ball scores and then miss on following colour.
++ `18` - Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

-+ `18` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.
++ `19` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.

 ### Future Improvements